JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesTransaction.md

 For example money removed from one account should be added to another so the balance total is maintained.

 ### Isolation
+Transactions happening simultaiously must be processsed equivilantly to them being processed one after the other.

+This means they are not interrupted and other processes cannot accesss the data concerned at that time - they are in isolation.

+A DBMS implements this with **record locking**

 ### Durability
 Once a change has been successfuly made to a database, it must not be lost.
 The transactions must remain even under a system failure or power outage.